Immigration Law Professionals

 News and Recent Articles

-The U.S. State Department has just released the November 2020 Visa Bulletin which is the second Visa Bulletin for the FY2021 fiscal year.
-The headline in the upcoming month’s Visa Bulletin is the minor forward movement in employment Final Action Dates and no change in the Dates for Filing.
-There is no movement at all in the family-based dates.
+The U.S. State Department has just released the March 2021 Visa Bulletin which is the sixth Visa Bulletin for the fiscal year.
+The headline in the upcoming month’s Visa Bulletin is the significant forward movement for EB-2 and EB-3 India.
+There is almost no movement in the Final Action for family-based categories.